alectrocute/playwright-intercept/README.md

 type InterceptOptions = {
-  url: string; // URL or path to intercept, wildcards and named params supported statusCode?: number; // Status code for response, default: 200 delay?: number; // Amount of time in milliseconds to delay response } & (
+  url: string; // URL or path to intercept, wildcards and named params supported statusCode?: number; // Status code for response, default: 200 } & (
   | ({
       mimeType?: string; // Override auto-detection and define explicit mime type